PROFILE

 U.S.-EQUATORIAL GUINEA RELATIONS

-The Equatoguinean government favorably views
+The Equatoguinean Government favorably views

 the U.S. Government and American companies.
 The